Maintenance Notice: Various applications including SOSDirect and SOSUpload will be unavailable Saturday, February 22, from 7:00 a.m. until 2:00 p.m.

 + Do I need to keep a record book?
 What information should be included?

-- the date of the notarization;
+• The date of the document.

-- a brief description of the instrument.
+• A brief description of the document.

 + I am changing jobs and my current employer will not let me take my notary book, seal or commission with me.
 What should I do?